 Aubrey Charnell was born in Lebanon, Tennessee 1990.
 During her studies at the University of Tennessee Chattanooga, she held an apprenticeship with a local figurative artist for three years.
 In this time she became very interested in the classical approach to figurative sculpture.
 In 2014, Aubrey Charnell moved to Florence, Italy to study at the Florence Academy of Art under the direction of Robert Bodem.
-Since graduating in 2017, she remained in Florence until June of 2020 sculpting and teaching in Studio dei Conti.
-Now back in Tennessee, she has being working on private commissions and teaching.
-She is represented by River Gallery in the historic Bluff View Art District in Chattanooga, Tennessee and Singulart based in Paris, France.
+After graduating in 2017, she remained in Florence until June of 2020 sculpting and teaching in Studio dei Conti.
+Now back in Tennessee, she has being working on private commissions and personal works in her studio.
+Aubrey is represented by Gallery 1401 in Chattanooga, Tennessee and Singulart based in Paris, France.

 "From a young age, I have always had a loving fascination with nature and the arts.
 As I evolved to the being I am today, I am so fortunate to be able to work with Mother Nature (clay) every day to attempt to recreate one of her creations.
 In my work, I want humans interacting with an emotion captured in clay.
 My influences and inspiration comes from everyday life, the people seen, and the nature felt.
 Working with clay, a fancy version of mud, enables me to feel connected to Mother Earth during this process.
 This furthers connection to the organic that working from a live model allows, enabling me to observe life closely, its movements, its emotional delicacies.
 To interpret the nature of flesh and bone comes with its challenges but is both engaging and exciting.
 Bronze casting is an alchemical process that has a twinkle of magic in its subtleties to me.
 To share the final result with the viewers is a pleasure. "